erininabox/final-project/README.md

 ###### What will I be turning in?

+### Project Planning Soft Pitch Deliverables
+Spend time either solo or with your team researching and exploring ideas and technologies.

+Come up with **three project ideas** and answer the following questions for each of them:

+1. What is your goal for this project?
+Please select one or more goals from the [project goals list](#goals)!
+2. Who is the user for your app and how will they use your application?
+Prepare some user stories!
+3. Are you incorporating any bonus technologies or APIs?
+If so, how do you plan on learning/implementing these techs?

-### Project Planning Deliverables
+### Project Planning Hard Pitch Deliverables

-**You should review the following with your instructional team BEFORE you start to code.**
+**You should review the following with your instructional team BEFORE you start to code.
+For your Hard Pitch, you will need to present all of the following documentation.**

 * **Scope:** What are you planning to build?
 What do you reasonably think you can implement in the time period?
 * **User Stories:** Who is your user?
 What features will your app have?
 Set up your project and user stories in <a href="https://trello.com" target="_blank">Trello</a>.